pluemthnn/morph-Interns/README.md

   * your code does not need to be perfect when making a pr
   * `!important` if you are stuck on something and google is of no help, ask for help (two or more minds work better than one)
   * pr helps you find errors in your process or code early, saving you and the project lots of time
+  * if your pr has ui changes, provide screenshots. (i forget this a lot in my(cijin) own pr's :P)

   ### A good commit
     * a good commit will solve one primary issue